mkf450/perpusMiniProject/README.md

 https://getcomposer.org/Composer-Setup.exe
 ```

-after installed, check it by using commandline and type
+<br>after installed, check it by using commandline and type

 ```
 composer
 ```

-if you're not getting any error message and composer shows it version, than it's completely installed
+<br>if you're not getting any error message and composer shows it version, than it's completely installed

 #### 1. Clone
 ```